 If you’re offering professional services, you can use a platform like Squarespace or WordPress to create your website and share information about your available services.

-How to start a small business at home really depends on your goals.
-Do you want a part-time gig as stay-at-home mom or do you want to become a full-time business owner?
+The best home business idea really depends on your goals.
+Do you want a part-time gig as a stay-at-home mom or do you want to become a full-time business owner?
 How much capital do you have to start up?
 What skills are already in your arsenal that you can tap into?

 A home-based business in today’s world is simply a remote-friendly business where technology can close the gap between you, your suppliers, your employees, and your customers.
 Altogether, this is a home business opportunity to start small, grow nimbly, and invest conservatively—especially when you can cut out the costs of renting an office.